kreeger/webistrano/readme.markdown

 ## About

 Webistrano is a Web UI for managing Capistrano deployments.
-It lets you manage projects and their stages like test, production, and staging with different settings.
+It lets you manage projects and their stages (such as test, production, and staging) with different settings.
 Those stages can then be deployed with Capistrano through Webistrano.

 ## Installation

 ### Configuration

-  Copy config/webistrano_config.rb.sample to config/webistrano_config.rb
-  and edit appropriatly.
+Copy `config/webistrano_config.rb.sample` to `config/webistrano_config.rb` and edit it appropriately.
 In this configuration file you can set the mail settings of Webistrano.

 ### Database

-Copy config/database.yml.sample to config/database.yml and edit to resemble your setting.
-You need at least the production database.
+Copy `config/database.yml.sample` to `config/database.yml` and edit it to match your desired settings.
+You'll at least need the production database.
 The others are optional entries for development and testing.

 Then create the database structure with Rake: